-- 5.2.3 PTO Safety Switch: Mounted to a tab on the inside left side of the fuel tank support. - a) Stop engine and remove spark plug wire(s). - b) With PTO disengaged and the bellcrank touching the rear of the slot in the engine deck, adjust the PTO safety switch (if needed) until the bellcrank arm is 5/16" from the switch body. - c) Be sure the bellcrank DOES NOT touch the switch body or damage to the switch could occur. - d) Retighten PTO switch mounting hardware.
+- 5.2.3 PTO Safety Switch: Mounted to a tab on the inside left side of the fuel tank support. - Stop engine and wait for all moving parts to stop.
+Remove key or spark plug wire(s). - b) With PTO disengaged and the bellcrank touching the rear of the slot in the engine deck, adjust the PTO safety switch (if needed) until the bellcrank arm is 5/16" (8 mm) from the switch body. - c) Be sure the bellcrank DOES NOT touch the switch body or damage to the switch could occur. - d) Retighten PTO switch mounting hardware.